enactic/openarm/website/docs/teleop/leader-follower/bilateral-control.md

 sidebar_position: 3
 ---

 # Bilateral Force Feedback Control

-This section describes how to run bilateral control using the provided scripts
+This section describes how to run bilateral control using the provided scripts.

 ## 💡 Project Architecture Summary